UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

   * Data Structures and Algorithms 2 (DSA 2) w/ Prof. Pettit
   * Computer Organization and Architecture 2 (COA 2) w/ Prof. Tychonievich
-  * Software Development Essentials (SDE) w/ Prof. Horton
+  * Software Development Essentials (SDE) w/ Prof. McBurney

 And you will be given SIS exemptions for: